-Younger kids and babies with little calcium and vitamin D intake (which aids in calcium absorption) are at increased risk for rickets.
+Younger kids and babies who don't get enough calcium and vitamin D (which aids in calcium absorption) are at increased risk for rickets.
 Rickets is a bone-softening disease that causes severe bowing of the legs, poor growth, and sometimes muscle pain and weakness.

 When kids get enough calcium and physical activity during childhood and the teen years, they can start out their adult lives with the strongest bones possible.
 For optimal bone health, the Institute of Medicine (IOM) recommends:

 Getting enough calcium is just part of the equation.
-Kids from 1 to 18 years old also should get 600 IU of vitamin D daily.
-If you don't think your kids are getting the nutrients needed, talk to your doctor about modifying their diet or using vitamin supplements.
+Kids 1 to 18 years old also should get 600 IU of vitamin D daily.
+If you don't think your kids are getting the nutrients needed, talk to your doctor about changing their diet or using vitamin supplements.

 Of course, milk and other dairy products are good sources of calcium, and most contain added vitamin D, which is also important for bone health.

-But don't overlook the many other healthy calcium-fortified foods, including orange juice, soy products, and bread.
+But don't overlook other healthy calcium-fortified foods, including orange juice, soy products, and bread.
 Here are some dairy and nondairy products that provide quite a bit of this vital nutrient: